 T4 automatically links new sections and pages to your site structure

 T4 makes adding new pages or sections as easy as clicking a button.
 When you create a new section in T4, the section is automatically linked to your site structure.
-You can even drag and drop sections or pages from one section to another, and T4 will automatically relink any navigation pathways and adjust any URLs affected by that change, with no broken or missing links.
-Because T4 handles all site navigation pathways and linking for you, you can build a new page, section or website more quickly and easily.
+You can even drag and drop sections or pages from one section to another, and T4 will automatically relink any navigation pathways on your site, without breaking any links.
+Because T4 handles all site navigation and linking for you, you can build a new page/section or website more quickly and easily.

 New “content types” make it easier to add special elements to a page like buttons, accordions, image grids and banners

 Content editors can easily add elements such as a button, accordion or an image grid without modifying HTML code or a table.
 Elements such as buttons, banners, image grids or accordions are created much more easily.
 Each of these special elements are now labelled as “content types” and you can choose to add one to a page by simply clicking “add content type” in your page editor, choosing the content type you want to add, and then filling in the fields you are prompted to fill in.
 T4 will then create that content type for you.
 You can drag and drop your content types wherever you want them to appear on your page.